 The Everybody's business (PDF, 891KB) (DOCX, 43.7KB) report provides an overview of some of those innovative approaches, and examines some of the key factors underpinning this success.

 Youth engagement framework

-The Department of Education and Training has developed a framework, A framework for maximising engagement and re-engagement (PDF, 881KB), to help school practitioners meet the needs of children and young people who are disengaged or at risk of disengagement.
+The Department of Education has developed a framework, A framework for maximising engagement and re-engagement (PDF, 881KB), to help school practitioners meet the needs of children and young people who are disengaged or at risk of disengagement.
 Using an evidence-based approach, this practical guide outlines the components of a strong, inclusive education system and promotes consistent practice across schools and alternative settings.

 Youth engagement practice guide